ooni/spec/techniques/tq-027-stuffed-TLS-ClientHello.md

 # tq-027 Stuffed TLS ClientHello

-If a TLS request triggers an unexpected response it is interesting to try “stuffing” tricks to check if SNI field placed in separate packet triggers different behavior.
-Possible fields for stuffing are:
+If a TLS request triggers an unexpected response it is interesting to try “stuffing” tricks to check if the SNI field placed in a separate packet triggers a different behavior.
+Possible fields for "stuffing" are:

 - Session ID, 256 bytes
 - Cipher Suites, 65536 bytes